- About Us

 Mohammed Siddique has served the East London Mosque Trust since 1960.
 Currently he is the Vice-Chairman of the Trust.
 Mohammed Siddique is also a retired local businessmen.
 He is very passionate about addressing social and community issues.

 Mohammed Abdul Malik currently serves as Treasurer for the Trust.
-He is a social worker by profession and dedicated community activist.
-He takes on the governance responsibility to improve the organisations income generation and sustainability.
+He is a local government officer by profession.
+He takes on the governance responsibility to improve the organisation's income generation and sustainability.

 Dr Muhammad Abdul Bari MBE is an educationalist, community activist, author and parenting consultant in the British Muslim community.
 He has served East London’s diverse communities in various capacities for three decades.
 He served as Chairman of the board of trustees at the East London Mosque from 2002-2013.
 He is also a founding member of The East London Communities Organisation (TELCO).
 He was also a board member of the London Organising Committee of the 2012 Olympic Games and Paralympic Games.